 - Monzilla Media

 - Launched in December of 2012, WP-Mix is a flow of high-quality code, snippets, and tutorials to help with WordPress development and web design in general.
-The site itself is designed with xy.css, so it’s responsive and sticks to a CSS matrix (vertical & horizontal grid).
-See it in action by clicking the “show matrix” button at the top of any page.
+The site itself is designed with xy.css, so it’s responsive and sticks to a virtual CSS matrix (vertical & horizontal grid).
+WP-Mix is one of my favorite projects.

 - A place for collected images, random photos, and lots of random nonsense.
-There’s a private chat/upload forum on the site so members can sit there and chat, upload images, and watch the updates in real-time right there on the screen.
+The site includes a private chat forum and file-upload feature, so members can hang out and chat, upload images, and watch the updates in real-time right there on the screen.
 It’s a lot of fun, and basically where I go to chill out and relax online.

-For those of you who subscribe to the Official Perishable Press RSS Feed, I would like to thank you.
+For those of you who subscribe to the official Perishable Press RSS Feed and Email Newsletter, I would like to thank you very much.
 Knowing that you are reading is truly inspiring and encouraging.
 If you have not yet subscribed, I would of course be honored if you would choose to do so.
-Either way, thank you for spending a few moments here at Perishable Press!
+Either way, thank you for spending a few moments here at Perishable Press! :)